-Moments from golf's U.S. open - Photos
+Moments from golf's U.S. Open - Photos

 Permalink

-Ian Poulter of Great Britain takes video of a putt on the 18th green.
-Photo by Terry Schmitt/UPI
+Phil Mickelson of the U.S. reacts to missing a putt on the 18th green.
+Photo by Kevin Dietsch/UPI

 License photo